usatko/usatko.github.io/_pages/about.md

 I enrolled into a master’s study course covering the fields of Automation and Intelligent systems.
 During my studies I was mainly interested in developing artificial intelligent systems based on machine learning and data mining.
-After completing MSc in 2009, I enrolled into a PhD program at the same University.
+After completing MSc, I enrolled into a PhD program at the same University.
 My main research interest was strongly related to the field of pattern recognition, more specifically, I focused on speech related technologies, such as emotional recognition from speech, and emotional and cross-lingual